See Which of Your Favorite Stars Are One Award Away From EGOT Status

 And while we both know and love those who have achieved such impressive status, like Whoopi Goldberg, Audrey Hepburn and Mel Brooks, just to name a few, there's an even longer list for those who are just award shy of the prestigious honor.

+The 2018 Emmy Awards are coming up soon.
+Singer John Legend, who has an Oscar, 10 Grammys and a Tony, was just nominated for his first Emmy, for Outstanding Lead Actor in a Limited Series or Movie for his performance in NBC's Jesus Chris Superstar special.
+He joined the EGOT club Sept.
+9.

-Don't believe us?
-Take a gander at the gallery up above and see which one of your favorite celebrities is nearing the ultimate title of EGOT card-carrying member.
+Take a gander at the gallery below and see which other celebrities are nearing the ultimate title of EGOT card-carrying member.

-Oh, and one last thing, with the 89th Annual Academy Awards ceremony coming up in the next couple of weeks, there is definitely a chance for some of these stars to earn the four-step title.
-Fingers crossed!
+The 2018 Emmys will air lives from the Microsoft Theater in L.A. on Monday, September 17, at 8 p.m.
+ET on NBC.